Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 Pahlevani and zoorkhaneh rituals is an ancient Persian sport (varzesh-e bāstāni) which takes place in an arena called zoorkhaneh.

 Pahlevani, this ancient sport has a long history in Iran that includes zoorkhaneh rituals.
-This sport takes place in an arena that is known as zoorkhaneh.
-Wrestling is the other part of Pahlevani and zoorkhaneh rituals that are common as Pahlavani wrestling.
+This sport takes place in an arena that is known as a zoorkhaneh.
+Wrestling is the other part of Pahlevani and zoorkhaneh rituals that are common to Pahlavani wrestling.
 Brockhaus Enzyklopädie is a German encyclopedia that introduces Pahlevani as the oldest bodybuilding exercise in the world.
-This ancient sport had been registered on the UNESCO World Heritage list in 2010.
+This ancient sport was registered on the UNESCO World Heritage list in 2010.

 Pahlevani and zoorkhaneh rituals